rkasale28/Student-Report-Card-Management/README.md

-# Student Report Card Management Project
+# Student Report Card Management
 #### Designed and Developed a management software which will reduce the work of administrators to produce the report card.

 **Important Features:**